 Figure 5 – Instantaneous access to a PV module frontal thermography.

-Once the electrical measurements, faults detection and graphical information have been obtained, all data was compiled into a complete project constituting a GIS.

-Measurement procedures and equipment

-The followed methodology for the PV power plant status monitoring includes a visual and a measurement inspection.
-The visual inspection includes taking pictures of the front and rear parts of the PV module, as well as both calibrated thermographies.
-The measurement inspection involves the characterization of the PV module performance by the measurement of its characteristic I-V curve at working conditions and its extrapolation to the standardized STC conditions (incident global irrandiance of 1000 W/m2, cell temperature of 25ºC and 1.5 air mass).

-For the analysis of the thermal distribution in the PV modules a Fluke Ti40 thermal camera was used.
-It is mandatory to guarantee there is no shadows on the PV modules during the process, because it can cause unexpected irregular thermal areas conducting to a misinterpretation of the results.
-Moreover, it must be avoided high wind speed conditions as convection thermal exchange may diffuse the thermal image.

-The most favorable conditions to take a good quality and representative thermal image occurs when the panel is working at its maximum power conditions, which usually takes place with clear sky conditions at noon [26].
+The most favorable conditions to take a good quality and representative thermal image occurs when the panel is working at its maximum power conditions, which usually takes place with clear sky conditions at noon [30].
 Thus, thermographies have been obtained only with minimum 700 W/m2 of global irradiance on the horizontal surface and have been taken in the interval since 11 h to 13 h solar time.
 Moreover, in order to minimize interferences on the measure caused by reflections on the front part of the PV module, frontal and rear thermographies have been taken.
-However, special care on the corrections is needed for rear thermographies as temperature might be higher due to there is no thermal dissipation as in the front part because of the cover glass [27].
+However, special care on the corrections is needed for rear thermographies as temperature might be higher because there is no thermal dissipation as in the front part because of the cover glass [31].
 Figure 6 shows both examples of thermographies taken from the frontal and the rear part of PV modules respectively.